VoxelPi/Axiom/README.md

 # Axiom Computing Platform

 Axiom is a custom computing platform.
-This repository contains a suit of program designed to make development for this platform easier.
+This repository contains a collection of programs designed to make development for that platform easier.

 ## Architectures